3690 Peel Street

 PhD University of Sydney

 Property law, Aboriginal peoples and the law, legal theory, law and social science, law and language

 Declarations of Interdependence: A Legal Pluralist Approach to Indigenous Rights (Aldershot, Hampshire: Ashgate, 2014)

 Peer-Reviewed Articles and Book Chapters

-- "Symptoms of Sovereignty?
-Apologies, Indigenous Rights and Reconciliation in Australia and Canada" in Peer Zumbansen and Ruth Buchanen (eds), Law in Transition: Human Rights, Development and Transitional Justice (Oxford: Hart Publishing, 2011; forthcoming).
+"Symptoms of Sovereignty?
+Apologies, Indigenous Rights and Reconciliation in Australia and Canada" in Peer Zumbansen and Ruth Buchanen (eds), Law in Transition: Human Rights, Development and Transitional Justice (Oxford: Hart Publishing, 2014).

 "The Law of the Other: Exploring the Paradox of Legal Pluralism in Australian Native Title" in Pierre Lagayette (ed), Dealing with the Other: Australia's Faces and Interfaces (Paris: Sorbonne University Press, 2008)